Friday, January 31, 2025, 5:00pm – 8:30pm in Cherry Chase Multi-Purpose Room

 What is Lunar New Year Celebration?

 Do you know each Chinese Lunar Year is associated with an animal with 12 years as a cycle?
-In order, the 12 Chinese horoscope animals are: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
-2024 is the Year of the DRAGON, which is a symbol of power, nobility, honor, luck, and success
+In order, the 12 Chinese zodiac animals are: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
+2025 is the Year of the Snake, which symbolizes wisdom, intuition, and transformation.

 The Lunar New Year holiday is a time to bring family together for feasting, with traditions like Red Lanterns to drive off bad luck, Door Couplets to wish the best for the coming new year, Paper Cuttings to bring fortune and happiness, Upside-Down Fu Characters to “pour out” luck!
 Come join us to experience some of these traditions at the Cherry Chase Lunar New Year Celebration!